Findwise/Hydra/README.md

 * __stageClass__: *Required*.
 Must be the full name of the stage class to be configured.
 * __query__: A serialized version of the query, that all documents this stage receives must match.
 In this example, all documents received by this stage will have already been processed by a stage called _extractTitles_ and they all have a field called _source_.
 See below for more information about the query syntax.
-* __fieldValueMap__: The input parameters specific for this stage.
-In this case, it expects a map from field names to any object.
+* __fieldValueMap__: A parameter expected by this stage.
+Parameters can be a number of different types and are used for stage-specific configuration.
+This parameter is a map from field names to objects (JSON arrays are converted to lists).

 Save the configuration in a file somewhere on disk, e.g. {mystage.properties}, for ease of use.